 Cheapest International Stock Index Funds

-Vanguard Total International Stock Index (VGTSX): The expense ratio is 0.19%, or $19 for every $10,000 invested, and the minimum initial investment is $3,000.
+Vanguard Total International Stock Index Admiral Shares (VGTSX) has an expense ratio of 0.11%, or $11 for every $10,000 invested.
+The minimum investment is $3,000.

-- Schwab International Index Fund (SWISX): The expense ratio is 0.19%, or $19 for every $10,000 invested, and the minimum initial investment is $100.
+The Schwab International Index Fund (SWISX) expense ratio is 0.06%, or $6 for every $10,000 invested.
+There is no minimum initial investment.

 Cheapest Bond Index Funds